Green Pond, Florida: Overview

 The family with the largest number of descendants in the area is likely "Judy."
-It's an Irish name dating back to the 14th century.
+It is an Irish name dating back to the 14th century.
 In 1867, William Judy moved to the Green Pond area with one son (Jasper).
 Both married local Cherokee women.
 Many family descendants still raise oranges in the area.
 The site is also a trailhead for the General James A. Van Fleet State Trail.